clo4/product-bookmark-tree/README.md

 for as many products as there are in the lineup.

 ![Screenshot of the website, showing the inputs on the left and lots of successful searches on the right](site-demo.png)

+## License

+All rights reserved - no license is offered for this software at this time.
+The source code is available and public for the purposes of feedback and review.
+Reuse and modification is not allowed, except as required by the GitHub terms and conditions.